haleslab/haleslab.github.io/people.md

 ### Chad Hales, M.D., Ph.D.

-Chad is an Assistant Professor of [Neurology](http://www.neurology.emory.edu/) at [Emory University](http://www.emory.edu/).
+Chad is an Associate Professor of [Neurology](http://www.neurology.emory.edu/) at [Emory University](http://www.emory.edu/).
+He is the Clinical Director of the Cognitive Neurology Program, the Memory Assessment Center Core lead for the Georgia Memory Net, and active in the [Goizueta Alzheimer's Disease Research Center](http://alzheimers.emory.edu/) and CLinical Trials Unit at Executive Park.
 The laboratory is in the [Center for Neurodegenerative Disease](http://cnd.emory.edu/) in the Whitehead Biomedical research building on Emory's main campus.

 Chad has post-doctoral training in biomedical engineering and cellular biology.

 Chad is a board certified neurologist with subspecialty certification in Behavioral Neurology and Neuropsychiatry.
-He sees patients with all types of cognitive disorders in the [Emory Memory Disorders Clinic](http://alzheimers.emory.edu/).
+He sees patients with all types of cognitive disorders in the [Emory Cognitive Neurology Clinic](https://www.emoryhealthcare.org/centers-programs/cognitive-neurology-program/index.html).

 ### James Webster B.S.